 Vitagerpavac Herpesvirus Vaccine Description

 Vitagerpavac is a multivalent vaccine for treating chronic herpesvirus infection (HCV) of types I and II.
-Vitaherpavac is a dry, inactivated herpes simplex virus (HSV) culture vaccine that has been obtained by using the Vero B continuous cell line as a substrate for the accumulation of herpes simplex virus types 1 (US strain) and 2 (VN strain).
+Vitagerpavac is a dry, inactivated herpes simplex virus (HSV) culture vaccine that has been obtained by using the Vero B continuous cell line as a substrate for the accumulation of herpes simplex virus types 1 (US strain) and 2 (VN strain).

 The vaccine stimulates body mechanisms of cellular resistance to herpes simplex virus type 1 and type 2.
 The tolerability and therapeutic effectiveness of the vaccine were tested in patients diagnosed as having chronic, frequently recurring herpes.

-The clinical trials have yielded positive results that suggest it is expedient to introduce the new Vitaherpavac into practice to treat chronic recurrent herpetic infection of various localizations.
+The clinical trials have yielded positive results that suggest it is expedient to introduce the new Vitagerpavac into practice to treat chronic recurrent herpetic infection of various localizations.

 The vaccine was developed at the Research Institute of Virology.
 DI.
 Ivanovsky RAMS and has been used in the Russian Federation for over 15 years.
 Approved by the Ministry of Health in the form of guidelines of the Russian Federation MR 3.3.1.0002-10 "Immunization with the" Vitagerpavac "vaccine.
 ATX code: J07BX